Normal Subgroups of Profinite Groups of Non-negative Deficiency: Poincar e duality groups of dimension 3

-\begin{proof} First, let us show that $\dim H^2(N,M)\le \sigma_M\dim M$.
-By way of contradiction let us assume that $\dim H^2(N,M)> \sigma_M \dim M$.
+\begin{proof} First, let us show that $\dim H^2(N,M)\le \dim M^N$.
+By way of contradiction let us assume that $\dim H^2(N,M)> \dim M^N$.
 Let $G=H_1>H_2>\ldots$ be a chain of open normal subgroups such that $\cap_i H_i=N$.
 Thus we have that

 Hence $H^2(N,M)=\underrightarrow{\lim}\ H^2(H_i,M)$.
-Since $\dim H^2(N,M)>\sigma_M \dim(M)$, we obtain that there exists $j$ such that if $\beta$ denotes the restriction map $ H^2(H_j,M)\to H^2(N,M)$, then $\dim \im \beta>\sigma_M \dim(M)$.
+Since $\dim H^2(N,M)>\dim M^N$, we obtain that there exists $j$ such that if $\beta$ denotes the restriction map $ H^2(H_j,M)\to H^2(N,M)$, then $\dim \im \beta\ge \dim M^N +1$.

-Let $H$ be a open normal subgroup of $G$ contained in $H_j$ and $P$ a subgroup of $H_j$ containing $H$ such that $P/H$ is a $p$-Sylow subgroup of $H_j/H$.
-Since $P$ is also a $PD^3$-group at $p$, by Proposition \ref{proppd3} and Lemma \ref{short} $\ochi_2(P,M)\ge -\sigma_M$.
-Therefore by Proposition \ref{restr},
+Let $N\le H$ be a open normal subgroup of $G$ contained in $H_j$ and $P$ a subgroup of $H_j$ containing $H$ such that $P/H$ is a $p$-Sylow subgroup of $H_j/H$.
+Since $P$ is also a $PD^3$-group at $p$ and $M$ is self-dual, Proposition \ref{proppd3} gives that Therefore by Proposition \ref{restr},